Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Introduction

+Specifically, no systematic understanding of the shape, location, and topology of non-Hermitian NKM surface state regions currently exists beyond isolated numerical results~\cite{PhysRevB.99.081102,PhysRevB.99.075130,PhysRevB.99.161115}.
+This conceptual gap has endured until today, because non-Hermiticity modifies the topological bulk-boundary correspondence in subtle complex-analytic ways, which so far have not been studied beyond 1D, especially for models that possess complicated sets of hoppings across various distances~\cite{lee2016anomalous,PhysRevB.99.201103,yao2018edge,xiong2018does, PhysRevLett.124.086801,PhysRevB.102.081115,longhi2019probing,Li2020,zhang2020non}.

 In this work, we devise a comprehensive formalism that relates surface states of non-Hermitian NKMs to their Seifert surface (knot) topology, complex geometry, vorticity, and other bulk properties.
 Each of these properties have separately aroused much interest: Knot topology concerns the innumerable distinct configurations of knots, so intricate that they cannot be unambiguously classified by any single topological invariant; the complex analytic structure of bandstructures have led to various non-Hermitian symmetry classifications which are also augmented by the non-Hermitian skin effect; and half-integer vorticity underscores the double-valuedness around exceptional points.
+The study of models with complicated hoppings across varying distances often involve the evaluation of generalized Brillouin zones (GBZ)~\cite{PhysRevB.102.085151, yang2020non}, but in studying their nodal topologies, we shall adopt a winding number counting approach that avoids the need for such tedious or non-analytic computations.

 Unlike previous works~\cite{PhysRevB.99.081102,carlstrom2018exceptional,PhysRevB.99.075130}, we shall be primarily concerned with non-Hermitian NKMs not perturbatively connected to known Hermitian analogs.
-Despite their sophistication, these NKMs exhibit short-ranged tight-binding representations potentially realizable in disordered semimetals and non-reciprocal electrical or photonic circuits~\cite{feng2011nonreciprocal,tzuang2014non,PhysRevLett.122.247702,luo2018nodal,moors, PhysRevResearch.2.023265,lee2019imaging,Helbig2020,Imhof2018,Lee2018}.
+Despite their sophistication, these NKMs exhibit short-ranged tight-binding representations potentially realizable in disordered semimetals and non-reciprocal electrical or photonic circuits~\cite{feng2011nonreciprocal,tzuang2014non,PhysRevLett.122.247702,luo2018nodal,PhysRevB.99.041116, PhysRevResearch.2.023265,lee2020imaging,Helbig2020,Imhof2018,Lee2018}.
 In particular, we illustrate how the topological tidal surface states can be mapped out as topolectrical resonances in non-Hermitian circuit realizations, based on recent experimental demonstrations involving analogous 1D circuit arrays~\cite{Helbig2020}.